avuserow/raku-sql-cantrip/README.md

 SQL::Cantrip is not an ORM.
 This may work better for simple applications or when you want to avoid having an object per row.

 SQL::Cantrip does not try to support many parts of SQL.
 Handwritten SQL can be more reliable and clearer for more complex queries.
 SQL::Cantrip does provide a `where` method, which generates a `WHERE` clause that can be combined with handwritten SQL.

+Regarding the name "Cantrip", this module provides a little magic, but nothing high level.

 ATTRIBUTES
 ==========